• Skip to primary navigation

 5. Aloe vera

 Aloe vera is one of the best home remedies for actinic keratosis.
 Apply aloe vera juice on the patches every day in your actinic keratosis area.
-Mix aloe vera with olive oil before applying it onto the affected skin.
+Mix aloe vera with olive oil before applying it to the affected skin.
 Do it a few times a day to see good results.

 6. Olive oil

 You can use olive oil to treat actinic keratosis and other skin problems.
-All you have to do is to apply it to the affected area.
+All you have to do is apply it to the affected area.
 The vitamin E content of olive oil will alleviate the bumpiness without leaving the skin dry.

 7. Castor oil

 Castor oil has a soothing effect that can alleviate the inflammation of skin lesions.
 It is worth trying castor oil as it does not show adverse effects.
-Applying it regularly onto the skin patches will help reduce the seriousness of the condition.
+Applying it regularly to the skin patches will help reduce the seriousness of the condition.

 8. Colloidal silver